Get More Instagram Story Replies: 9 Strategies

 Use these replies to create future content addressing their concerns.

-The data: 46% of users want brands to offer tips or advice on Stories (Shopify blog, January 2026).
+The data: 46% of users want brands to offer tips or advice on Stories (Shopify blog, February 2026).
 Question stickers let you deliver exactly what they need.

-3. Quiz Stickers - Test Their Knowledge
+3. Quiz Stickers, Test Their Knowledge

 Why it works: Quizzes feel like games.
 People want to prove they know the answer.